davidAlgis/languagetool-sublime/README.md

 > [!IMPORTANT]
 > This repository is a fork of https://github.com/gtarawneh/languagetool-sublime which no longer seems to be updated.
 > It fixed some critical issue pointed [here](https://github.com/gtarawneh/languagetool-sublime/issues/41) and solved [here](https://github.com/gtarawneh/languagetool-sublime/pull/42) by @rmalouf but not merged.
+> Moreover, we clarify messages based on API limits.

 #### Overview